MANT-i-S/Concentration/README.md

-# Concentration game IOS app
+# Concentration game for IOS